 Students found smoking in or near residences will be fined.

-Guests may be allowed to stay for two nights over a weekend, provided the following guidelines are adhered to:
+From Monday 17th May 2021 you may have an overnight guests to stay for two nights over a weekend, provided the following guidelines are adhered to:

 - Overnight guests must be reported to the Residential Life Team